Tangram-Vision/fov-visualizer/README.md

 - Make a custom camera implementation that also obeys the spherical frustum boundaries so, when you "look through the camera", the near/far frustum boundaries are rounded instead of straight/flat.
+- Alternative to the above (and easier): When "look through the camera" is enabled, create a translucent sphere at the camera showing the max range of the sensor.

 # To embed